 Figure 2 displays the correlation between segmental information and duration and spectral contrast grouped on prominence.
-It is obvious that there is a consistent, and statistically significant, correlation between vowel reduction and segmental information, except when prominence is 3.
-This correlation is strongest in function words (prominence is 0) and for meaningful reading styles.
-More prominent words and spontaneous speaking styles as well as reading of pseudo-sentences were associated with weaker (often statistically not significant) correlations with segmental information.
+It is obvious that there is a consistent correlation between vowel reduction and segmental information.
+This correlation is strongest in function words (prominence is 0) and for meaningful reading styles: text reading and isolated sentences.
+More prominent words and spontaneous speaking styles as well as reading of pseudo-sentences were associated with weaker correlations with segmental information.

 Grouping the results on lexical stress (Figure 3) gives the same results as grouping on prominence for stressed vowels.
 However, for unstressed vowels, the correlation changes sign, indicating less reduction with higher redundancy.
-This "anti-efficiency" change of sign disappears when we either account for the position of the syllable in the word or for a hard floor in the reduction for low (<1 bit) segmental information content (not shown).
-Due to the increased number of factors and, therefore, subdivisions, the data became too sparse to allow reliably statistics.
+This "anti-efficient" change of sign disappears when we either account for the position of the syllable in the word or for a hard floor in the reduction for low (<1 bit) segmental information content (not shown).
+Due to the increased number of factors and, therefore, subdivisions, the data became to sparse to allow reliably statistics for anything other than read speech.